Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 #### Office Icons

-A list of icons included with Office is available here [Microsoft Office Download](https://www.microsoft.com/en-nz/download/confirmation.aspx?id=21103)
+A list of icons included with Office is available here [Microsoft Office Icon Gallery Download](https://www.microsoft.com/en-nz/download/confirmation.aspx?id=21103)

 Further information can be found online by searching for *msoImage*